triblatron/dagui/README.md

   * self hosting: design the designer using the designer
     * might have head-explosion issues
 * Messaging system similar to signal-slots without the MOC-related cruft.
+  * put it behind an interface
   * thread safe
   * no blocking of gui thread
   * cannot use futures since they are for sending values to another thread
   * Could use coroutines if we bump to C++20 or use Boost or similar
+    * another dependency
   * It is unclear how to call a method in another thread safely
+  * locks but how do we make it work for an arbitrary method on an arbitrary object?

 ## Dependencies
 * C++17 compiler (gcc 11+, clang16+, Visual Studio 2017+)